|Writing in the Sciences|

 Do the same with words and phrases such as "results," "studies", and "evidence":

 If you are referring to a technique or procedure, you can also achieve greater directness by making it the subject of your sentence:

 And even though your course instructor may dissuade you from using "I" or "we," do not shy away from placing other scientists in the subject position:

 Peto provided a detailed description of the logrank test in his 1977 article on the use of survival analysis in long-term randomized trials.

-Note that even the use of the first-person pronouns, "I" and "we," is becoming more acceptable in scientific discourse, though generally still not as acceptable as active voice.
-Course instructors, TAs, and journal editors can all take very different positions on this question.
+Note that even the use of the first-person pronouns, "I" and "we," is becoming more acceptable in scientific discourse.
+Course instructors, TAs, and journal editors may all take different positions on this question.
 The only way to be sure is to ask.
 When "I" or "we" is not allowed, the passive voice is sometimes unavoidable.

 Even in disciplines where both active voice and first-person pronouns are acceptable, the rules may be different for lab reports, at least for the Methods section.
-Some lab instructors insist firmly on passive voice (in past tense) throughout that section: in other words, they do not accept any active constructions, even if you avoid using "I" and "we."
-But the rules have loosened up considerably outside of the academy.
-Several journals now permit first-person active constructions even in the Methods section, and a few courses have followed suit.
+Lab instructors in some disciplines still insist on passive voice (in past tense) throughout that section: in other words, they do not accept any active constructions, even if you avoid using "I" and "we."
+But a growing number of courses have followed the lead of journals by accepting first-person active constructions even in the Methods section.
 If you're writing a lab report and you're not sure of the rules, consult your lab manual or your TA.
-Whatever the rules for your course, be careful to comply with them.
+Whatever the rules for your course, be careful to comply.
 But remember that such rules usually apply only to the Methods section.
 Don't let the habits you cultivate for that specific part of a lab report hamper you unnecessarily in the rest of your science writing.